ArneCL/BlogPosts/javascript-add-an-error-display.md

 }
 ```

-Now press 'search` when there's nothing in the input box and my NodeJS server will serve you up a 400 response.
+Now press `search` when there's nothing in the input box and my NodeJS server will serve you up a 400 response.

 Now we have dynamic DOM updates, remote data fetches, an animated loading button on remote data fetch, an error dialogue and some very simple new "tags".